rubrikinc/rubrik_oracle_tools/README.md

 rubrik_oracle_db_mount - Live mounts an Oracle database. rubrik_oracle_db_clone - Clones an Oracle database.
 rubrik_oracle_unmount - Removes a Rubrik mount.
-Can be a live mounted database or RMAN Backups.
+Can be a live mounted database or RMAN Backups. rubrik_oracle_backup_validate - Runs an RMAN restore validate to check the backups. rubrik_oracle_manage_protection - Switches a database to un-protected and back for maintenance. rubrik_oracle_rbs_refresh - Refresh the database or the host in the Rubrik CDM.

 ```
 The follow will connect to Rubrik but must also connect to the local Oracle instance.
 They must be run on the target host:
 ```